CourtHive/tods-competition-factory/CATEGORY_VALIDATION_DOCUMENTATION_SUMMARY.md

 ## Documentation Updates Complete

-Comprehensive documentation has been added to the tods-competition-factory documentation site covering the new category validation feature for `addEventEntries`.
+Comprehensive documentation has been added to the Competition Factory documentation site covering the new category validation feature for `addEventEntries`.

 ## Files Updated